kissjs/node-mongoskin/Readme.md

 Goals
 ========

+Mongoskin is an easy to use driver of mongodb for nodejs, it support mongodb cluster, database url connecting, and additional javascript method binding.

-Provide full features of [node-mongodb-native](https://github.com/christkv/node-mongodb-native), and make it [future](http://en.wikipedia.org/wiki/Future_%28programming%29).
+It will provide full features of [node-mongodb-native](https://github.com/christkv/node-mongodb-native), and make it [future](http://en.wikipedia.org/wiki/Future_%28programming%29).

 [Back to index](#index)